 For me to make art, I must be profoundly moved by an experience or thought.
 I share life stories through my work.
 My studio is my sanctuary to make art, free of outside influences and judgment of others.
 Being in a place that feels safe is important to me.
 My inner world is feminine; I select specific colors to evoke a feeling or luscious fabrics to create a veil, like a soft shield of protection.
 From that point, there is a pouring out of emotions where I expose my personal life’s journey.
 This vital process is the vehicle that helps to promote healing within and it is why I continue my art practice.

-I was born in Berkeley and received my Fine Art degree from UC Berkeley with high honors.
-A painter and mixed media installation artist, I create from my heart and produce unique and inspiring pieces of art touched by human emotion.
+I was born in Berkeley and raised in the bay area.
+I received my Art degree from UC Berkeley with high honors and an emphasis in painting and ceramics.
+Through my art, I create from my heart and produce uniquely inspiring pieces of art touched by human emotion.